bigcartel/dugway/README.md

     options[:store] = 'beeteeth'

+*Note:* don't worry, any sensitive data like inventory levels and discount codes is faked by Dugway.

 ### Store customization

 Another important thing to consider is how store owners will customize your theme.
 You establish what can be customized in your [settings.json](#settings) file, and Dugway allows you to simulate potential values people could choose by setting them in the **:customization** option.
 By default we use the **default** values from your **[settings.json](#settings)** file.